WilyWren2/ReactNativeAxaMobileSdk/README.md

 # ReactNativeAxaMobileSdk
-**React Native Axa Mobile Sdk** is a modern, well-supported, and cross-platform sdk for App Experience Analytics that provides deep insights into the performance, user experience, crash, and log analytics of apps.
+**React Native Axa Mobile Sdk** is a modern, well-supported, and cross-platform SDK for App Experience Analytics.
+This SDK provides deep insights into the performance, user experience, crash, and log analytics of your applications.

-CA App Experience Analytic native SDK's react native supplement for using custom metrics
+CA App Experience Analytic native SDK's react native supplement for using custom metrics.

 ## Platforms Supported